vapor/docs/4.0/docs/leaf/overview.md

 ### Extending templates

 Leaf’s `#extend` tag allows you to copy the contents of one template into another.
-When use this, you should always omit the template file's .leaf extension.
+When using this, you should always omit the template file's .leaf extension.

 Extending is useful for copying in a standard piece of content, for example a page footer, advert code or table that's shared across multiple pages: